visionrd-ai/uncertainty-yolo/README.md

 # Uncertainty Estimation for Object Detectors

 ## Introduction
 Object detectors usually just give out confidence scores with the detections and they usually are not the measurement of how sure a model is in classifying or localizing that object.
-In this approach we are trying to gain a measurement of how sure a model is in estimating the probability that an object belongs to a certain classs of interest (i.e. semantic uncertainity).
+In this approach we are trying to gain a measurement of how sure a model is in estimating the probability that an object belongs to a certain class of interest (i.e. semantic uncertainity).

 ##  Epistemic Uncertainty Estimation
 For each element of the anticipated anchors $\mu$, and the standard deviation $\sigma$, comprise the Gaussian Probability Distribution function.
 When testing, we can calculate the Negative log-likelihood that an object is detected and its probability distribution vector $I$ belongs to the class $\hat l$ by: